pantopic/turbokube/README.md

 ### 1. Resource Requests

-If you don't include resource requests in your pod spec, the kubernetes scheduler won't attempt to balance the workload at all.
+If you don't include resource requests in your pod spec, the kubernetes scheduler won't attempt to balance the workload.
 I thought it would try to schedule the same number of pods to each node but that's not how it works at all.
 It simply schedules each pod to a random node regardless of how many pods are assigned to each node.
-The balancing logic is driven entirely by resource requests so they are not optional.

 ```yaml
 apiVersion: apps/v1